tomhmoses/fun2/LectureNotes/introduction.lagda.md

  1. After giving the examples, we will explain them.

 The idea of this handout is *not* to fully explain the examples below, but instead to give you a *flavour* of what Agda is like.
-The full explanation of what follows, and more, is provided in other handouts.
+The full explanation of what follows, and more, is provided in future handouts.

 ## Main ideas and questions